ArrowheadCU/ACUBranchVolumeDocs/source/UserGuide.rst

 Why a Branch Volume Dashboard?
 ------------------------------
  This Branch Volume Dashboard gives a multilayered view of individual branch traffic within a given time period.
- It was built to assist Management with scheduling team members more efficiently to satisfy the demand of the branch on a monthly, weekly, and daily basis.
+ It was built to assist Management in efficiently schedule team members to satisfy the demand of the branch on a monthly, weekly, and daily basis.

 ________________________________________________________________________________________________________________